-The GRANTEE by its signature, certifies that the project will be affordability for a minimum of 25 years, evidenced by documen maintain records sufficient to evidence the continued affordabilis such records available for COMMERCE's review upon reasonal such records. tation listed above.
-The GRANTEE shall ty, and that it will retain and shall make Marlene Feist, Public Works Director, City of Spokane DATE Manerie Feist, Public Works Director, City of Spokane DATE
+The GRANTEE by its signature, certifies that the project will be monitored to ensure continued affordability for a minimum of 25 years, evidenced by documentation listed above.
+The GRANTEE shall maintain records sufficient to evidence the continued affordability, and that it will retain and shall make such records available for COMMERCE's review upon reasonable request.
+Marlene Feist, Public Works Director, City of Spokane DATE Manerie Feist, Public Works Director, City of Spokane DATE